aholstenson/miio/README.md

 without figuring out the token.
 Most devices hide their token, such as Yeelights and the Mi Robot Vacuum.

-If you use the Mi Home app and want devices to be usable from the app in the future see [Finding tokens](docs/tokens.md) about how to proceed.

-If you do not use the Mi Home app you can use the `miio` command line tool to configure devices.
+There is a command line tool named `miio` that helps with finding and storing tokens.
 See [Device management](docs/management.md) for details and common use cases.

 ## Discovering devices